KMLehtinen/Rockbuster-Analysis/README.md

 Do sales figures vary between geographic regions?

 # Data
-The dataset for this project was created by Career Foundry as outlined in the project brief, and it was analyzed utilizing PostgreSQL.
+The dataset for this project was created by Career Foundry as outlined in the [Project Brief](https://drive.google.com/file/d/1R60Dr53HyNYueOYSi-D8Txs7-d_IVjc0/view?usp=sharing), and it was analyzed utilizing PostgreSQL.

 # Visualizations
 Tableau Public was employed to create visualizations.